 Tips on flood cleanup and insurance claims

-- Don't attempt to drive through flooded roadways.
+- Don't drive on flooded roads.

 - If you have damage, call your insurer or agent.